kbakk/ansible-role-nfs/README.md

 Install it in virtualenv - run `pip install -r test-requirements.txt`.
 Then run `molecule test --all` to run throught the scenarios.

+There are three scenarios:

+* `molecule test -s default` to use the default server only scenario on Vagrant/Virtualbox
+* `molecule test -s server_client_on_docker` to test server+client on Docker provisioned host
+  * The host acts both as server and client, i.e. client is mounting localhost
+* `molecule test -s server_and_client` to test server+client on Vagrant/Virtualbox
+  * The host acts both as server and client, i.e. client is mounting localhost

 License
 -------